slrenne/SEF/README.md

 TOPIC: (sclerosing epithelioid fibrosarcoma molecular).
 Timespan: All years.

-Raw outputs of the systematic search are saved in
+Raw outputs of the systematic search are saved in the [search_results](https://github.com/slrenne/SEF/tree/main/search_results) folder.